-1. Transfer ofproperty:-
+1. Transfer of property:-

 - a.
-In a sale, the property in the goods passes from the seller to the buyer immediately so that seller is no more the owner of the goodssold. - b.
-In an agreement to sell, the transfer of property in the goods is to take place at a future time or subject to certain conditions being fulfilled so that the seller continuous to be wner.
+In a sale, the property in the goods passes from the seller to his buyer immediately so the seller is no more the owner of his goods sold. - b.
+In an agreement to sell, the transfer of property in the goods is to take place at a future time or subject to certain conditions being fulfilled so that the seller continuous to be owner.